 La Trappe Bricquebec is a semi-soft French monastic cheese invented in 1824 by Dom Augustin Onfroy in a small village of Cotentin.
-The Trappist monks of the Abbey of Bricquebec continued with the tradition of producing high quality cheeses until WWII.
-But in the post war period, the farmers faced stiff competition from other monastic societies who were producing cheeses.
-In 1961, the abbay sold the brand "La Providence” to the Valco society in Valognes.
+The Trappist monks of the Abbey of Bricquebec continued with the tradition of producing high-quality cheeses until WWII.
+But in the post-war period, the farmers faced stiff competition from other monastic societies who were producing cheeses.
+In 1961, the abbey sold the brand "La Providence” to the Valco society in Valognes.

-Trappiste de Bricquebec is a pasteurised cow's milk cheese with a smooth, glossy rind of a grayish-yellow colour.
-It gives off strong smell of the cellars where it is matured at least for 6 weeks and shaped to flat disc.
-The texture of the cheese is supple, smooth and dense with a nutty, mild flavour with spicy finish.
+Trappiste de Bricquebec is a pasteurised cow's milk cheese with a smooth, glossy rind of a greyish-yellow colour.
+It gives off a strong smell of the cellars where it is matured at least for 6 weeks and shaped into a flat disc.
+The texture of the cheese is supple, smooth and dense with a nutty, mild flavour with a spicy finish.
 It has a fat content of around 28%.
-The buttery paste of the cheese goes well with bread, fruits and nuts.
+The buttery taste of the cheese goes well with bread, fruits and nuts.
 It tastes delicious with Muscadet, St. Emilion or any light red or dry light white wine.